unioncollege-webtech/table-of-contents/README.md

 Currently our table of contents list is flat: `h2` headings are on the same level as `h3`s.
-In a true outline, `h3` elements that follow an `h2` are considered children of the h2 elements and should be nested one level deeper.
+In a true outline, `h3` elements that follow an `h2` are considered children of the `h2` elements and should be nested one level deeper.

-Update the `for` loop that generates the list items so greater heading levels are appropriately nesetd.
+Update the `for` loop that generates the list items so greater heading levels are appropriately nested.
 Your ending HTML structure should look something like the following:

 ```html